How Peer Support Services Can Transform Your Mental Health Journey-đź’ś

 Key Takeaways

-• Certified peer support specialists and youth peer support specialists assist in bridging clinical care with day to day recovery.
+- Certified peer support specialists and youth peer support specialists assist in bridging clinical care with day to day recovery.

 What Are Peer Support Services?

-These peer workers may have an existing background as Certified Peer Support Specialists, youth peer support specialists, or parent support partners.
-You may come across them in settings like behavioral health centers, primary care, recovery community centers, or even in the Emergency Department working alongside treatment providers and social workers.
+These peer workers may have an existing background as Certified Peer Support Specialists or youth peer support specialists.
+You may see them in settings like behavioral health centers, recovery community centers, or even in the Emergency Department.
+They work alongside treatment providers and social workers.
+These individuals share a unique perspective that helps connect clinical services with recovery needs.

 Key Benefits of Peer Support Services